eikehmueller/neuralnetworkintegrators/README.md

 python -m pip install .
 ```

-If you want to edit the code, you might want prefer an editable install with
+If you want to edit the code, you might prefer to install in editable mode with

 ```
 python -m pip install --editable .